CSAM EU Reporting obligations

 7. The measures applied to limit the error rate and the error rate achieved;

 The media matching technologies and hash databases are hold by reputable child safety organizations (like the NCMEC and the IWF).
 Such databases are fed by industry players.
-When there is a match between a media published on Yubo and the hashes of previously-identified CSAM in those databases, a human safety specialist will review this case and confirm whether this is not a false positive.
+When there is a match between a media published on Yubo and the hashes of previously-identified CSAM in those databases, a human safety specialist will review this case and confirm whether or not this is a false positive.

 8. The retention policy and the data protection safeguards applied pursuant to Regulation (EU) 2016/679;

 Yubo has security measures in place such as encryption in transit (using TLS 1.3 protocol), access control, logging system, and data protection governance, including data protection impact assessments and limited retention periods.
-Data related to content moderation is usually kept for 12 months.
+Data related to content moderation is kept for up to 12 months.
 Retention periods depend on the type of content, type of violation and storage conditions.

 9. The names of the organisations acting in the public interest against child sexual abuse with which data has been shared pursuant to this Regulation;

-National Center for Missing and Exploited Children (NCMEC)
+- National Center for Missing and Exploited Children (NCMEC)

-Internet Watch Foundation (IWF)
+- Internet Watch Foundation (IWF)